From hyperskills

 | Redesign | Architecture change | Full plan + research first |

-If this is a quick fix, stop planning and go build.
-Planning a 5-minute fix is waste.
+If the work is a quick fix, stop planning and go build.
+Planning a five-minute change is pure overhead.

 | Field | Description |